Abs-23/patient-advocacy-operations-tracker/README.md

 ## 🔁 Project Workflow

 **1. Design the Data Model**
-Started with a nested JSON schema representing advocacy cases and their interaction histories — capturing issue type, priority, timestamps, advocate assignments, and resolution status.
+Started with a nested JSON schema representing advocacy cases and their interaction histories, capturing issue type, priority, timestamps, advocate assignments, and resolution status.

 **2. Generate Realistic Synthetic Data**
-Hand-wrote 4–5 realistic cases with 4–6 interactions each, then used Python to scale that seed into **~50 cases** with varied patterns across issue types, priorities, response times, and workloads.
+Hand wrote 4–5 realistic cases with 4–6 interactions each, then used Python to scale that seed into **~50 cases** with varied patterns across issue types, priorities, response times, and workloads.

 **3. Flatten and Engineer Metrics**
 Converted the nested JSON into two analysis-ready tables: